 In the past, low liquidity has always been mentioned as one of the biggest downsides of decentralized services.
 Nowadays, however, that is not the case — most DEXs provide liquidity to their users without any constraints.

 There are also DEX aggregators (like our very own DeFi Swap) that make liquidy an even smaller issue.

 Although decentralized platforms are typically considered to have low transaction fees, the transaction cost of exchange on DEXs can sometimes be high as it depends on gas fees that are unique for every network.
 However, DEX fees are still usually lower than those of a centralized organization.

 How to Choose a Cryptocurrency Exchange

-As the crypto world improves and turns into a fully functional ecosystem, crypto exchanges will continue to play a central role.
+As the crypto world improves and turns into a fully functional ecosystem, crypto exchanges will continue to play a major role.
 Currently, coins and tokens are mainly used in investment speculation, which means that the platforms where they can be traded determine the development of the industry.
-Many startups are now developing their own options for exchanges.
+Many start-ups are now developing their own options for exchanges.

 The choice between centralized and decentralized exchanges is entirely up to you and your goals.
-If you choose a decentralized exchange, you always need a higher level of responsibility to protect your assets.
-In the case of centralized, you should be prepared for hacking and loss of funds.
-Although large sites will obviously compensate for possible damage.
+If you pick a decentralized exchange, you always need a higher level of responsibility to protect your assets.
+In the case of centralized service, you should be prepared for hacking and loss of funds, although large sites would obviously compensate for possible damage.

-Decentralization gives us a new world where there is no need to trust intermediaries, but you still need to trust yourself and your responsibility.
+Decentralization and DeFi (decentralized finance) give us a new world where there is no need to trust intermediaries, but you still need to trust yourself and take responsibility.